Osteopathic Clinical Medicine (OCM)

 OCM 1101A.
 Osteopathic Manual Medicine I A. (2.5 Credit Hours)

 The students will learn a traditional approach to osteopathic manipulative medicine based on the distinctive DMU heritage as developed through the contributions of Drs.
 Still, Sutherland, TePoorten, Zink, Jones, Mitchell, Korr and others who have followed these pioneers of the profession.
-Material covered includes osteopathic principles and practice, applied anatomy, fascia, soft tissue, tensegrity, and reflexes (somato-visceral, somato-somatic, and viscero-somatic).
+Material covered includes Osteopathic Principles and Practice (OPP), the art of palpation, applied anatomy, fascia, soft tissue, the Common Compensatory Pattern, biotensegrity, and reflexes (somato-visceral, somato-somatic, and viscero-somatic).
 It concludes with a comprehensive structural diagnosis and treatment of the sacrum and pelvis.
+The students are introduced to the treatment styles of Soft Tissue, Muscle Energy, Counterstrain, High Velocity/Low Amplitude, and Myofascial Release and the importance of how and when to utilize them safely and efficiently.

 OCM 1101B.
 Osteopathic Manual Medicine I B. (2 Credit Hours)

 The students will learn a traditional approach to osteopathic manipulative medicine based on the distinctive DMU heritage as developed through the contributions of Drs.
 Still, Sutherland, TePoorten, Zink, Jones, Mitchell, Korr and others who have followed these pioneers of the profession.
-Material covered includes a comprehensive structural diagnosis and treatment of the lumbar spine, thoracic spine, rib cage, thorax, and cervical regions.
+Material covered includes a comprehensive structural diagnosis and treatment of the lumbar spine, thoracic spine, rib cage, cervical and head regions.
+The students will continue to utilize Soft Tissue, Muscle Energy, Counterstrain, High Velocity/Low Amplitude, and Myofascial Release techniques with the continuing understanding of how and when to utilize them safely and efficiently.

 OCM 1107A.
 Clinical Medicine I A. (1.5 Credit Hours)